Slit Lamp Examination

 a slit lamp examination.

-- During this test, your health professional applies a dye called
+- During this test, your doctor applies a dye called

 fluorescein as an eyedrop or as a paper strip that is gently touched to the